The Russia Investigations: Why Are Democrats Avoiding The Russia Imbroglio?

 Not the scandal they wanted

-The Russia story has not turned out in the way that Trump's political opponents hoped.
+The Russia story has not turned out the way that Trump's political opponents had hoped.
 Liberal commentators especially used to talk about the Trump presidency as though it were a temporary "tryout" and that Trump would be swept away in no time by a Mueller cast as an avenging angel.

-Fast forward to now, when Democrats say that even if they take control of Congress — which is a long shot as compared with simply reaching a majority in the House — they won't necessarily make a priority of trying to get rid of Trump.
+Fast forward to now, when Democrats say that even if they take control of Congress — which is a long shot as compared with simply reaching a majority in the House — they won't necessarily make trying to get rid of Trump a priority.

-Former Vice President Joe Biden, putting his toe into the waters for a 2020 presidential run, said he hopes a potentially restored House Speaker Nancy Pelosi wouldn't try to impeach Trump right away.
+Former Vice President Joe Biden, dipping his toe into the water for a 2020 presidential run, said he hopes that if Nancy Pelosi is restored as House speaker, she wouldn't try to impeach Trump right away.

 Pelosi herself doesn't want to use the I-word if she can avoid it.
 Instead, she wants to mitigate high negatives about herself in red districts and knit together as many moderates as possible to form the kind of coalition she needs to retake control of the House.

-Note: A previous version of this story misspelled and incorrectly named The Atlantic's Edward-Isaac Dovere as Issac Dovere.